-Senility, which is now more commonly referred to as dementia, is characterized by a decrease in cognitive abilities.
-This may include the person’s ability to concentrate, to recall information, and to properly judge a situation.
+Senility, which is now more commonly referred to as dementia, is characterized by a decrease in cognitive abilities or mental decline.
+This may include the person’s inability to concentrate, to recall information, and to properly judge a situation.
 Senility is a deterioration of body and mind associated with advanced aging.
 Indications of old age vary in the time of their appearance.

 What are the symptoms of Senility?

 Senility symptoms are many of the physical changes associated with old age:

 - Stooped posture

 - Changes in the lens and muscles of the eye

 - Brittleness of bone and stiffness of the joints

 There are also mental changes associated with senility:

 The actual psychological changes are thought to be related to aging of the cortical brain cells.
 Whereas the physical changes associated with aging occur in all individuals to some extent, evidence of psychological degeneration is not universal.
 In common usage, the term senility is applied only to mental deterioration.